Can you get stronger while cutting and losing weight?

 I answer this question in the video below, but if you’d rather read, you can skip to the transcript below the video.

-That is a great question, and the answer is: yes, absolutely!
+That is a great question, and the answer is: yes, you can get stronger while cutting.

 Your strength is influenced by a ton of factors, but the three big ones are: